-With regard to more short term prospects, on 19 August 2014 Sonic provided guidance in relation to forecast results for the 2015 financial year as follows:
+With regard to more short term prospects, on 18 August 2015 Sonic provided guidance in relation to forecast results for the 2016 financial year as follows:

-- Sonic expects to grow EBITDA by approximately 5% over the 2014 level of A\$733M, on a Constant Currency basis (applying 2014 average currency exchange rates to 2015 foreign currency earnings). - Net interest expense is expected to decrease by approximately 10% from the 2014 level of A\$57M on a Constant Currency basis.
-Underlying floating interest rates are assumed to remain constant at August 2014 levels. - The effective tax rate is expected to be approximately 25%. - This guidance excludes the impact of any future business acquisitions.
+- Sonic expects to generate EBITDA of A\$815-840M for 2016, on a Constant Currency basis (applying 2015 average currency exchange rates to 2016 foreign currency earnings).
+If recent currency rates continue to prevail, statutory EBITDA is likely to be significantly higher than the Constant Currency levels. - Net interest expense is expected to increase by 5-10% from the 2015 level of A\$52M on a Constant Currency basis as a result of the acquisitions completed in July 2015.
+Underlying floating interest rates are assumed to remain constant at August 2015 levels. - The effective tax rate is expected to be approximately 25%. - This guidance excludes the impact of any future business acquisitions.